-The SDG&E Market Access Program is a modified version of SDG&E's Summer Reliability Market Access Program that will continue offering MAP approaches during the Third-Party Market Access Program Solicitation period.
-This is a stop gap effort to not lose momentum from aggregators working in the SDG&E service territory.
-The interim program will continue to offer aggregators the opportunity to provide customers with a wide variety of options not available through conventional Energy Efficiency programs to reduce energy usage.
-The program utilizes population-level NMEC rules and methodologies to determine verified energy savings.
-A pay-for-performance (PFP) payment structure based on Total System Benefits incentivizes aggregators to identify energy efficiency projects that deliver measurable peak (4pm-9pm) demand savings, notably during summer months and between the hours of 4pm to 7pm (Peak) and 7pm to 9pm (Net Peak).
+The Summer Reliability Market Access Program offers aggregators the opportunity to provide SDG&E customers with a wide variety of options to reduce energy usage which are not available through conventional Energy Efficiency programs.
+The program utilizes population-level NMEC rules and methodologies to determine energy savings.
+A pay-for-performance (PFP) payment structure incentivizes aggregators to find energy efficiency projects that deliver measurable peak (4pm-9pm) demand savings, notably during summer months (June 1st-September 30th) and between the hours of 4pm to 7pm (Peak) and 7pm to 9pm (Net Peak).